 1. Creating a personal profile for your business

 Some people create a personal account instead of a page for their business.
 It’s simply not as effective, and it doesn’t look professional.
 Personal profiles are designed for personal users, and pages are far better suited to businesses.
-By using pages instead of a personal profile, businesses allow people to like their page, interact directly with them, or follow them.
+By using pages instead of personal profiles, businesses allow people to like their page, interact directly with them, or follow them.
 They also benefit from features designed specifically for businesses, such as Facebook Business Page Analytics.

 2. Posting just about anything